Void Lensing as a Test of Gravity: Results

 \subsection{Gravity Models}

 Fig.~\ref{fig:models} shows the expected tangential shear profiles for voids governed by General Relativity and by the cubic and quartic galileon models, for the void density profile of eq.(\ref{complex_profile}).
+Based on the discussion of \S\ref{subsec:density}, we use the same input void density profile for all three gravity models (upper panel), and study their differing lensing predictions (lower panel).

 We plot the quantity $\Delta\Sigma/R_V$, which -- for a fixed void profile at least -- is independent of void size, since $\Delta\Sigma$ scales linearly with void radius (see eq.\ref{kappabar})\footnote{The subtlety here being that, in reality, small and large voids tend to have slightly different profiles, see \S\ref{subsec:profiles}.}.

 It is clear from Fig.~\ref{fig:models} that the cubic galileon model, having no free parameters after imposition of the tracker ansatz, gives rise to significant deviations from the GR tangential shear signal.
 There is a factor of $\sim 2$ boost in the lensing signal compared to the GR predictions, at all radii.